What is Our Baltimore? Why is this planning process important?

 What is the engagement strategy?

 We have made an effort to develop an engagement strategy that reaches different audiences through targeted outreach.
 We have partnered with community based organizations to reach stakeholders who might not typically participate in processes like this.
-We also have developed a storytelling component to the planning process to make sure residents’ lived experiences and community histories contribute to the plan.
+Please read more about our efforts here.

 How can I participate?